comlog-gmbh/atomics-http/README.md

 # atomics-http
 atomics-http is a Node.js extension that provides synchronous http or https calls.
-No Dependency and very fast.
-Worker + Atomics based.
+No dependency and very fast.
+Worker and Atomics based.

 ## Installation
 ```shell